 Marking

-Using a white pen, your clinician will mark the areas you are having treated, making sure that it’s exactly what you want.
-During this process, they will also cover any tattoos or blemishes you may have, eliminating the risk of any issues.
+Using a white pen, your clinician may mark the treatment area to confirm exactly what you want treated.
+During this step, they may also cover tattoos or blemishes to reduce the chance of irritation.

 Numbing Cream